treatmesubj/Tips-Tricks/Linux/Raspberry_Pi_Stuff/Pi0w_LCD_Stuff/fbcp-ili9341-SPI-Display-Pirate-Audio2.md

 A Pseudo-Terminal Slave (`pts`) is like a `tty` but without the physical display & keyboard hardware.
 I'll be using a `pts` on the Pi from a remote device via the secure shell protocol (`ssh`).\
 Also, I'll have a `tty` on the Pi spawn a `tmux` terminal mutliplexer session w/ a `pts` that both my Pi and I can share and because a `tty` spawned it, I can see it live on Pi's hardware display.

 Most machines have adequate hardware resources to host an [X server](https://en.wikipedia.org/wiki/X_Window_System) to display a Graphical User Interface (GUI).
-An X server is software that "provides display and I/O services to applications \[(clients)\]" The Pi's hardware resources become pretty burdened by graphical applications.
+An X server is software that "provides display and I/O services to applications \[(clients)\]."
+The Pi's hardware resources become pretty burdened by graphical applications.
 This is a limitation that is interesting to work around.

 ### Just Show me the IP - General Purpose Input/Output (GPIO), Pulse-Width Modulation (PWM), & Dutytime
 It'd be nice if I could just push a button.